antooni/antooni.github.io/content/developer-note/macos-set-resolution.md

 I needed a way to change the resolution without the access to the GUI.
 The easiest solution that came to my mind was **keyboard shortcut**.
 I googled and found an [answer](https://apple.stackexchange.com/questions/263162/is-it-possible-to-change-display-resolution-with-a-keyboard-shortcut)

 1. Automator -> File -> New -> Quick Action -> **Run Apple Script**
-2. Decide which resolution do you want to set (which row)
+2. Displays -> Advanced -> Show resolutions as list
+   Choose which resolution will your script set (for me it will be the 1st)
    ![](../../images/dev/displays-menu.png)
-3. Past the source code to the Automator & save
+4. Past the source code to the Automator & save

 ```
 -- Define a variable for the row number